Spirou42/metaPixel/Software/README.md

 The Effects itself

 * **metaDisplay**
-The main class for handling the LED display, is responsible for all display related activities like colouring pixels, drawing lines a.s.o.
+The main class for handling the LED display.
+This class responsible for all display related activities like colouring pixels, drawing lines a.s.o..
+In addition the `metaDisplay` class ist

 * **metaModule**
-A coordinate mapper for a single module used by **metaDisplay** to map `x,y` -> `idx`
+A coordinate mapper for a single module used by `metaDisplay` to map `(x,y)` coordinates to a frame buffer index.

 * **Palettes**
 A couple of Palette definitions extracted with FastLEDs [PaletteKnife](http://fastled.io/tools/paletteknife/) tool from [cpt-city](http://soliton.vm.bytemark.co.uk/pub/cpt-city/)

 * **Parameter**
 A couple of interrupt changeable, animatable `int16_t` values.
+This class provides the basic infrastructure for managing and mapping parameters.

 * **Types**
-The content of this file will move to different places in the future
+The content of this file will move to different places in the future.
+Actually it contains bunch of structure and type definitions.

 * **VT100Stream**
 Some extensions for streaming VT100 control chars.